Arecoline: Synthesis

 A double Mannich reaction between methylamine (1), acetaldehyde (2) and formaldehyde (3) in the presence of hydroxylamine hydrochloride is supposed to have delivered 1-methyl-1,2,5,6-tetrahydropyridine-3-carbaldehyde oxime hydrochloride (4) as the product.
 Dehydration of the aldoxime to the nitrile occurs upon treatment with acetic anhydride giving 3-cyano-1-methyl-1,2,5,6-tetrahydropyridine (5).
 Functional group interconversion of the nitrile to the methyl carboxylate ester then occurs upon acid-catalyzed treatment in methanol, and then conversion to the HBr salt completes the synthesis.
+N.B.
+Although the first step is not very high yielding, if one substitutes methoxyamine for hydroxylamine procedure could be used for a one-pot synthesis of milameline.

 Chemical precursor

 Arecoline is used in the synthesis of a variety of other drugs, including paroxetine, femoxetine, nocaine, DMNPC, piquindone, PC10058081 (epiboxidine type), FT-0731096 [114724-56-0], piper-brasofensine piper-Tesofensine and BRN 0023391 [102206-67-7].

 Analogues

 Analogues of and related compounds to arecoline include arecaidine, guavacoline, guvacine, nipecotic acid, nicotinic acid, muscarine, SKF-89976A, tiagabine, and CI-966.
 Xanomeline, the anti-schizophrenia component in the approved drug xanomeline/trospium chloride, also has structural similarities to arecoline.